Rohuu/rohuu.github.io/content/posts/Liskov Substitution Principle.md

 ---

 ## Introduction:<br>
-One such principle that plays a crucial role in object-oriented programming is the Liskov Substitution Principle (LSP).
+One principle that plays a crucial role in object-oriented programming is the Liskov Substitution Principle (LSP).
 Coined by Barbara Liskov, this principle emphasizes the significance of substitutability and inheritance in building reliable and flexible software systems.
 In this blog, we'll explore the Liskov Substitution Principle and its practical implications.

 ## Understanding the Liskov Substitution Principle:<br>
 At its core, the Liskov Substitution Principle (LSP) is a fundamental principle of object-oriented programming.
 It states that objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness of the program.
 In other words, if a piece of code works with a certain type, it should also work with any subtype of that type.